sirguilhermeoliveira/tgl-react/README.md

      RF01.
 Validate the email at registration, login and reset password

      RF02.
-Authentication
+Authentiction(JWT)

      RF03.
 Complete Game: to randomly complete the numbers

      RF04.
 Clear game: clear all selected numbers

      RF05.
 Add to cart: add numbers to cart

      RF06.
 Delete: delete an item from the cart

-     RF07.
-Save: add games on redux (above R$ 30.00)
+     RF07.Save: add games on redux (above R$ 30.00)

      RF08.
 List the games after registered

      RF09.
-Create filter for listing and creating games.
+Create filter for listing and creating games

      RF10.
-Integrate the application with the API developed in the Adonis module!
+Integrate the application with the AdonisJS API